devopsirc/telus-flaky-job-failures-prioritization/README.md

+# On the Diagnosis of Flaky Job Failures

+Replication package of the paper [On the Diagnosis of Flaky Job Failures:
-# Understanding and Prioritizing Flaky Failure Categories
+Understanding and Prioritizing Failure Categories](/) accepted at the 47th International Conference on Software Engineering ICSE SEIP 2025.

-This repository contains the replication package of identifying flaky failure categories and using RFM analysis to prioritize them.

 ## Requirements